 Thanks to the financial and volunteer support we received from the community during 2018-2019, the MTEF is awarding grants totaling $269,652 for the 2019-2020 school year.
 The Foundation has now granted over $4.3 million since its inception in 1998.
+Check out the Hub grant featured in M-T Today and Highlander Online.

-CURRICULUM ($125,915) ES Playground Equipment ($35,000) Supporting MTSD’s youngest learners, this grant purchases much needed developmentally appropriate and supplementary playground equipment.
+ES Playground Equipment ($35,000) Supporting MTSD’s youngest learners, this grant purchases much needed developmentally appropriate and supplementary playground equipment.

 MS Fine Arts ($19,400) This grant helps purchase fine arts instruments and equipment at Steffen and Lake Shore Middle Schools including a bass clarinet, euphonium (small tuba), drum set, chimes, xylophone, music stands and cabinets.
 Over a third of MTSD middle schoolers participate in band or orchestra.